Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Overview

 If you’re exploring career options after NEET other than MBBS, BHMS is a solid alternative.
-This 5.5-year course focuses on homeopathic medicine and its application.
+This 5.5-year course focuses on homoeopathic medicine and its application.
 It teaches the principles of treating patients holistically by stimulating the body’s self-healing mechanisms.

 Scope

 Career options include clinics, research, and private practice.
-Homeopathic doctors are also in demand in wellness resorts, government healthcare initiatives, and education sectors, offering diverse professional opportunities.
+Homoeopathic doctors are also in demand in wellness resorts, government healthcare initiatives, and education sectors, offering diverse professional opportunities.
 With an increasing number of people exploring treatment options beyond allopathy, BHMS students can have excellent prospects.

 5. BPT (Bachelor of Physiotherapy)